drvasanthi/RTL-Synthesis-Workshop/README.md

 ## **1. Introduction to Verilog RTL Design and Synthesis**

 Register Transfer Logic (RTL) is used to capture logic in design phase of the integrated circuit design cycle.
 A logic synthesis tool converts an RTL description written in Hardware Description Language (Verilog/VHDL) to a gate-level description of the circuit.
 Placement and routing tools use the synthesis outputs to generate a physical layout.
-The following figure shows the flow of RTL synthesis.

 ### **i.
 SKY130 RTL Introduction to Open-source Iverilog Simulator**
 Icarus Verilog(iverilog) is a Verilog simulator used to verify functional description of a design.
 It functions as a compiler, converting Verilog source code into a target format.
 VCD (Value Change Dump) is a standard dump format for Verilog that dumps the status of the design as it simulates.
 The iverilog simulator takes a verilog design file and its test bench as inputs.
 The following figure illustrates the inputs and outputs of iverilog simulator.

 ![image](https://user-images.githubusercontent.com/67214592/183249132-c009f5ee-4e72-48af-b6c3-8b6ec0cfcbec.png)

 #### **a.
 Design**
 * Design is the actual verilog code or set of verilog codes, which has the intended functionality to meet with the required specifications.
 #### **b.
 Testbecnh**